devanlai/devanlai.github.io/_projects/webdfu.md

 4. Troubleshoot the new code with external tools and software
 5. Return to step 1

-The software involved to make all of this work out-of-the-box across multiple pldatforms is quite clever, but it has some limitations:
+The software involved to make all of this work out-of-the-box across multiple platforms is quite clever, but it has some limitations:

 * The user must manually copy the firmware onto the board every time.
 * Mass storage device emulation is a moving target - it's difficult to future-proof against OS driver and filesystem changes.